Data-Adaptive Integration with External Summary Data for Outcome Mean Estimation: Introduction

 Conversely, when only summary-level external data are available, specialized techniques are required for effective integration.
-If both internal and summary-level external datasets originate from the same underlying population, established meta-analysis methodologies are typically employed \citep{kundu_generalized_2019, borenstein_introduction_2009}.
+If both internal and summary-level external datasets originate from the same underlying population, established meta-analytic methodologies are typically employed \citep{kundu_generalized_2019, borenstein_introduction_2009}.
 In randomized controlled trials, sample sizes are usually determined based on primary endpoints, which may result in insufficient statistical power for secondary endpoints.
-To address this limitation, methods such as the ``test-then-pool'' approach—where the internal control group is first compared with the external (historical) control data and pooled only if no significant differences are detected—have been proposed \citep{viele_use_2014}.
-Furthermore, \citet{signorovitchComparativeEffectivenessHeadtoHead2010} developed ``matching-adjusted indirect comparison methods'' to adjust for population heterogeneity between internal and external datasets.
-This method reweights individual-level internal data to align with the summary-level baseline characteristics of the external data, enabling indirect comparisons between treatment groups from internal and external sources.
-Although this method is primarily designed for indirect treatment comparisons, its application to augment internal control data with external control information is conceptually related but methodologically distinct, as it does not involve direct pooling of data.
+To address this limitation, methods such as the ``test-then-pool'' approach, in which the internal control group is first compared with the external (historical) control data and pooling is performed only if no significant differences are detected, have been proposed \citep{viele_use_2014}.
+Furthermore, matching-adjusted indirect comparison (MAIC) methods have been developed to adjust for population heterogeneity between internal and external datasets \citep{signorovitchComparativeEffectivenessHeadtoHead2010}.
+This approach reweights individual-level internal data to align with summary-level baseline characteristics of the external data, enabling indirect comparisons between treatment groups from internal and external sources.
+Although MAIC is primarily designed for indirect treatment comparisons, its application to augment internal control data with external control information is conceptually related but methodologically distinct, as it does not involve direct pooling of data.